 Sometimes, legal action is necessary.
 This could include cases where the terms of the divorce are no longer equitable.
 It is possible to seek court approval to modify the terms of a divorce decree.
 Other enforcement options could include a finding of contempt that results in fines or jail time for the parent that fails to comply with the decree.

 Post-divorce disputes can take many forms.
 From custody battles to arguments over late child support, these disputes could be more contentious than the divorce itself.
 If you are dealing with a post-divorce dispute, you do not have to take on this challenge alone.
-Contact a Missouri City post-divorce disputes lawyer today to learn more about how we can use the law to protect your parental rights and the wellbeing of your children.
+Contact a Missouri City post-divorce disputes lawyer today to learn more about how we can use the law to protect your parental rights and the well-being of your children.
+Call us at 713-714-3710 in Houston or at 512-572-1207 in Austin.